-Ephesians 6:10-12 Finally, my brethren, be strong in the Lord, and in the power of his might.
-Put on the whole armour of God that you may be able to stand against the wiles of the devil.
-For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
+Ephesians 6:10-12 Finally, my brethren, be strong in the Lord and in the power of His might.
+Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
+For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.

 Paul then begins to name qualities that we need to clothe ourselves with in order to be able to stand against our enemy.

-Ephesians 6:16 Above all [above everything else], taking the shield of faith, wherewith you shall be able to quench all the fiery darts of the wicked.
+Ephesians 6:16 Above all [above everything else], taking the shield of faith, with which you will be able to quench all the fiery darts of the wicked one.

 Faith is seen here in the sense of trust.
 Now what is the greatest virtue, because it is what God mainly intends be produced within our relationship with Him?
 Faith is a major priority, because without it no love will ever result in that relationship.
 It is faith that motivates and sustains right action.
 Hang onto that!

 Turn now to Hebrews 10, to another set of verses important to understanding faith.

 Hebrews 10:35-36 Therefore do not cast away your confidence, which has great reward.
 For you have need of endurance, so that after you have done the will of God, you may receive the promise.

 Notice that having endurance is contingent upon confidence.